CIS3296SoftwareDesignF21/prj-04-the-snake-game/week2.md

 # Trello tasks accomplished
 ### Olivia Felmey

-    - Created life given obstacles, which a player can only have 3 lives at most.
+    - Created life giving obstacles, which a player can only collect 3 extra lives at most at one time.
-    - When game restarts snake to original size in beginning when you die with an extra life
+    - When extra life is used, snake respawns to the original size it was in the beginning.

 ### Cole Fitzpatrick